Arkanoid: Revenge of Doh

-Arkanoid: Revenge of Doh (also known as Arkanoid 2) is an arcade game released by Taito in 1987 as a sequel to Arkanoid.
+Arkanoid: Revenge of Doh is a 1987 block breaker video game developed and published by Taito for arcades.
+It is the sequel to Arkanoid.
+It was ported to the Family Computer and various personal computers.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in September 2026.

 Plot

 The mysterious enemy known as DOH has returned to seek vengeance on the Vaus space vessel.
 The player must once again take control of the Vaus (paddle) and overcome many challenges in order to destroy DOH once and for all.
 Revenge of Doh sees the player battle through 34 rounds, taken from a grand total of 64.